 He sets up the above paragraph by saying, “[The Christian story] is like watching something come gradually into focus; first it hangs in the clouds of myth and ritual, vast and vague, then it condenses, grows hard and in a sense small, as a historical event in first century Palestine.”18 Apart from the Incarnation, then, much of the Old Testament would be but “myth,” “ritual,” and “legend.”
 These elements of the Old Testament only become tangible historical “Fact,” for Lewis, in the person and work of Christ.

-Next time, Williams looks at how this understanding of Scripture framed Lewis' reading of Genesis 1-3.
+In the next post, Williams looks at how this understanding of Scripture framed Lewis' reading of Genesis 1-3.